mslobodyanyuk/dka-develop_queue/README.md

 `QUEUE_DRIVER=redis`

---In Laravel 7.7.1:
+In Laravel 7.7.1:

 `QUEUE_CONNECTION=redis`

--- In subsequent lessons, the connection type `database` and` redis` will be changed as necessary.
+In subsequent lessons, the connection type `database` and` redis` will be changed as necessary.
 It will be necessary to return again:

 `QUEUE_DRIVER | QUEUE_CONNECTION = database`

 OR

 `QUEUE_DRIVER | QUEUE_CONNECTION = `redis`

 We execute the command to reset the cache of settings and other configuration files.